gifts they might actually want

 A game that promotes physical activity is always a good thing.
 A game that promotes social interaction is good too.
 One that does both?
 That’s what you have here.
 “It’s like Twister for toddlers,” says Holly Magelof, toy buyer for the Dolphin Bookshop in Port Washington, New York, who has 20-plus years of experience in the toy-buying industry.
 “You see the kids wiggling and giggling — it’s consistently a best seller.”

-This is just about the most interactive book that Strategist writer and mom of two Lauren Ro has ever read.
+“Two-year-olds are definitely interested in being read to,” says Dr. Alexandra Figueras-Daniel, an assistant research professor at the National Institute for Early Education Research.
+And repeating the same text often helps them build awareness of the differing sounds of words.
+Press Here is just about the most interactive book that Strategist writer and mom of two Lauren Ro has ever read.
 Almost a game, it encourages finding patterns, making predictions, learning colors, remembering sequences, and having fun with a parent, sibling, or other caregivers.
 After a few readings, your kid will start to know how and when to clap or tap, making it even more fun each time.

 Photo: retailer

 Every day-care classroom has its own “It” toys — the ones that all the kids fight over, for whatever reason, some of them seemingly very random (e.g., the blue ice-cream cone in the pretend food bin, the red squares among the Magna-Tiles).
 But an especially big hit for the 2-year-olds at Tribeca Kindercare, according to teacher Ms. Kelsey, are the finger puppets.
-Figueras-Daniel also recommends finger-puppet toys for this age group, specifically citing the ones from Folkmanis, like this owl, because of how super-realistic they are.
+Figueras-Daniel also recommends finger-puppet toys for this age group, specifically citing the ones from Folkmanis, like this colorful lizard, because of how realistic they are.
 In addition to helping kids work on their fine motor skills, puppets can “inspire lots of language, as children can speak through the role of the puppet,” Figueras-Daniel explains.
 Plus, she says, you can use the puppets to start teaching 2-year-olds about specific animals.

 From $20

-There are Kiwi Crates designed to suit every age from birth through the teenage years and into adulthood.
-The Koala Crates, delivered monthly at $20 a pop (you can cancel any time), are packed with thematic activities perfect for the rapidly developing 2-year-old: an ocean-themed crate with a fishing game that promotes dexterity, a sea-turtle art project, and more.
-“Play is essential to young children’s cognitive, social, and emotional development, and it is under threat,” says Dimitri A. Christakis, an M.D. and editor-in-chief of JAMA Pediatrics.
-He adds that he’s been especially impressed “with how KiwiCo uses the science of child development to promote healthy play grounded in the latest research.”
+KiwiCo’s Koala Crates, delivered via monthly subscription at $20 a pop (you can cancel any time), are packed with thematic activities perfect for the rapidly developing 2-year-old: an ocean-themed crate with a fishing game that promotes dexterity, a sea-turtle art project, and more.
+Dimitri A. Christakis, an M.D. and editor-in-chief of JAMA Pediatrics, says he’s been especially impressed “with how KiwiCo uses the science of child development to promote healthy play grounded in the latest research.”
+If you’re not ready to commit to the KiwiCo subscription, the brand also has a bunch of developmental toys you can search for by age and buy à la carte.

 “It’s fun to feel Play-Doh and to squish it.
 You may not make anything all that amazing, but who cares?
 It’s just fun to make a ball and sit and experiment,” says Hirsh-Pasek.
 Playing with sculpture at this early age is similar to drawing; 2-year-olds are excited by the simple fact that they can manipulate the clay.
 And it’s a good workout too.
 “Play-Doh builds dexterity in their hands and finger muscles,” Hirsh-Pasek explains.